( Jatakarma In India )

 ( Jatakarma in Bali , Indonesia )

 The Hindus believe that their Samaskaras are rituals that make an individual ‘fit and proper’ for the life ahead.
 For instance, the Upanayana Samskara made the individual eligible to study the Vedas and Upanishads (philosophical texts).
-The Samskaras, are described in some hymns of the Vedas, Grihya-Sutras, Dharma-Sutras, Smritis and other scriptures.
+The Samskaras are described in some hymns of the Vedas, Grihya-Sutras, Dharma-Sutras, Smritis and other scriptures.

-Samskaras aim at bringing material and cultural gains to the individual.
-During some ceremonies, prayers are offered to gods for health, wealth, children, intellect etc., which contribute to the family and social happiness.
+Samskaras aim to bring material and cultural gains to the individual.
+During the ceremony, prayers are offered to the gods for health, wealth, children, intellect, etc., which contribute to the family and social happiness.
 The number of Samskaras to be performed from birth to death vary in different Hindu Dharma Granthas (textbooks), it is about 16-40, but the applicable Samskaras are 16 in number.
 These sixteen are spread from Garbhadhana to Anteysthi.
 Among these 16, only 11 will fall under the period up to childhood.
+The sixteen Samskaras to be performed on an individual during his life cycle are:-

 1).
 Garbhadhana